Paperspace/paperspace-node/README.md

 ### Installation

-Install the package from github:
+Install the package from npm:

-    $ npm install -g Paperspace/paperspace-node
+    $ npm install -g paperspace-node

 The reason we recommend installing it globally is so the `paperspace` command will be available on your command line everywhere on your system.
 If you only want to make it available within an individual Node.js project, you can install it locally by omitting the `-g` flag.